zephir74/Multi-Services-Bruteforcer/README.md

 # Description
-Python bruteforcer on multiple services
+Python bruteforcer on multiple services.
+Note : even if the tested SMTP password is correct, you may receive an error saying the credentials are invalid and denied.

 # How to use